Oh!K

 Oh!K was a Southeast Asian pay television channel owned by Warner Bros.
 Discovery, with content supplied by MBC.

 Background

 It was launched on 20 October 2014 on StarHub TV in Singapore.
 Its programming consists of South Korean drama, entertainment, variety and music programs supplied from Munhwa Broadcasting Corporation.

-Oh!K's programming is available subtitled in local languages on optional subtitle tracks, depending on the country of the reception's market.
+Oh!K's programming was available subtitled in local languages on optional subtitle tracks, depending on the country of the reception's market.

-Closures
+Closure

-Oh!K was discontinued in Malaysia via Astro on 1 June 2022, and in Singapore on 15 September 2022 via SingTel TV and 16 September 2022 via StarHub TV.
+Oh!K was discontinued in Malaysia via Astro on 1 June 2022, in Singapore on 15 September 2022 via SingTel TV and on 16 September 2022 via StarHub TV.